 Instant Pot Orzo with Shrimp, Tomatoes and Feta is done!

-If you cook with Instant Pot as much as I do, take a look at these recipes with easy to follow instructions:
+And if you cook with Instant Pot as much as I do, take a look at these recipes with easy to follow instructions:

 - Instant Pot Cajun Chicken and Rice